economuteo/economuteo/README.md

 Hi 👋 My name is Economu Teo-Antonio
 ===============================

-I'm an Full-Stack Developer based in Bucharest
+I'm a Full-Stack Developer based in Bucharest
 ---------------------------------------------

 * ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/teoantonioeconomu/), or email: teoantonioeconomu@gmail.com